tov/succinct-rs/README.md

   - bit vectors and bit buffer;
   - integer vectors with arbitrary-sized (1- to 64-bit) elements;
-  - a variety of universal codes;
+  - a variety of universal codes; and
-  - constant-time rank queries; and
+  - constant-time rank and select queries.
-  - *O*(lg lg *n*)-time select queries based on binary search over ranks.

 ## Usage